FactoryBoy/factory_boy/docs/reference.rst

         .. versionadded:: 2.4.0

-    .. attribute:: arg_parameters
+    .. attribute:: inline_args

         Some factories require non-keyword arguments to their :meth:`~object.__init__`.
-        They should be listed, in order, in the :attr:`arg_parameters`
+        They should be listed, in order, in the :attr:`inline_args`
         attribute:

         .. code-block:: python